pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Remove channel memberships

-Removes channel memberships for a UUID.
+Remove memberships for a UUID.

 #### Method(s)